 Sometimes, a single traumatic event may constitute significant harm (e.g. a violent assault, suffocation or poisoning).
-More often, significant harm is a compilation of significant events, both acute and longstanding, which interrupt, change or damage the child's physical and psychological development.
+More often however, significant harm is a compilation of significant events, both acute and longstanding, which interrupt, change or damage the child's physical and psychological development.

 Some children live in family and social circumstances where their health and development are neglected.
 For them, it is the corrosiveness of long-term neglect, emotional, physical or sexual abuse that causes impairment to the extent of constituting significant harm.

 Sometimes 'significant harm' refers to harm caused by one child to another (which may be a single event or a range of ill treatment), which is generally referred to as 'peer on peer abuse.'

 Professionals will be supported through training and supervision to understand their role in identifying emerging problems and sharing information with other professionals to assist with early identification of need and assessment such as through the Early Help Assessment or Common Assessment Framework (CAF).

 4. Definitions of Child Abuse and Neglect

 The following definitions are based on those identified in Working Together to Safeguard Children and Keeping Children Safe in Education: